breastmed/breastmed/content/services.md

       ## Online consultation

       Most aspects of a lactation consultation can be delivered in a telehealth appointment.
 Videos of your baby feeding and weight charts can be sent and reviewed in advance to make the most of the appointment.
 This may be more appropriate for situations such as devising a breastfeeding/expressing plan for faltering weight, or return to work, negotiating nursing boundaries with your toddler, or how to maximise family sleep.
-Private prescriptions are invoiced separately at a cost of £30 per prescription, plus the medication cost, and are delivered to UK addresses only.
+Private prescriptions are invoiced separately at a cost of £20 per prescription, plus the medication cost, and are delivered to UK addresses only.

       Written reports are available within 48 hours and can be shared with relevant professionals.
 The report can be shared with medical doctors in your home country to aid prescribing.

-      ### £120
+      ### £120, 45 Minute appointment

-      ### 45 Minute appointment
+      ### £65, 30 Minute Follow Up Appointment (book also if you have been referred by your GP or IBCLC)

       [Book now](BOOK)